vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/02-architectural-problems.md

 And so, we cut corners, and we find the easiest place to put code.

-More often than not, I see this presented as the handlers in our application layer being made aware of, or even "owning" the request and response DTOs. [click]
+More often than not, I see this presented as the handlers in our application layer becoming the God of all our logic.

+Almost invariably, I've seen them being made aware of, or even "owning" the request and response DTOs. [click]

 And honestly, I don't mind this one all that much.

 It's pragmatic.

 That said, at best it's still increasing the surface area for disagreement.